 At GI Energy we can install any solar panel for your home or business.
 This means we are able to write honest reviews expressing our genuine opinion, without having to be biased due to holding stock of Longi solar panels, or any other solar panel!
-This article details the opinion of our Business Development Director, who has 12-years’ experience in the PV industry.
+This article details the opinion of our Business Development Director, who has been working in the PV industry since 2009.

 Warranty and tech support today: 7.5

 Value for money: 8

 In recent months we have seen a rapid increase in enquiries for Longi panels.
 Almost out of nowhere 1 in 3 new customers are either specifically asking for Longi panels, or at the very least asking our opinion of them.
 Rewind only 12-months and you would struggle to find a customer who had heard of them!
 So how has this happened?
 And is it a good thing for consumers?

 Well, there are a few main boxes we always want to tick when assessing a solar panel:

 - Who is the manufacturer and are they going to be able to help with long-term warranty support?

 - How will the solar panel actually perform when its installed on my roof?